 Compatibility of simplified cost options with state aid rules

+The section on state aid rules is still under discussion internally.
+An update of this section will be provided by the EGESIF on 10/09/2014.
+This text remains unchanged since the last meeting

 Simplified costs options set out in Article 67 of Regulation (EU) No 1303/2013 should apply without prejudice of the State aid rules such as, in particular, those applying to schemes exempted from the notification requirement (e.g. aid granted under the General Block exemption Regulation (EC) No 800/2008 or Agricultural Block Exemption Regulation (EC) No 1857/2006).
 Equally, the provisions of Regulation (EC) No 1998/2006 on the "de minimis" aid have to be taken into account.